noopkat/avrgirl-arduino/README.md

 ## Sourcing a compiled Arduino hex file

 A .hex file is the compiled end result of an Arduino sketch file.
+I have provided some example hex files for each board within the `junk/hex` folder of this repo.
+Feel free to use these, or if you're after something specific not provided, see the directions below.

 The most common way to compile a sketch for your Arduino of choice is to download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 First make sure you have checked the 'compliation' box under "Show verbose output' heading in your Arduino preferences: